 4. Clear and concise product description

-If a potential buyer or shopper is convinced with your image, title, and price, he/she will definitely look at the product description.
-If he or she scrolls and makes it to this section, then known that you have almost made it to the Buy Box.
+If a potential buyer or shopper is convinced with your image, title, and price, he/she will look at the product description.
+If he or she scrolls and makes it to this section, then know that you have almost made it to the Buy Box.

 Here is a good example: